 - Write-through: every single time that a value in cache is changed, that value is also stored back into main memory (RAM). - Write-back: every single time that a value in cache is changed, the cache line containing that cache location gets marked as dirty.
-When a cache line gets clobbered, then if and only if it's been marked as dirty, then it is stored back into main memory (RAM).
+When a cache line gets clobbered, then if it has been marked as dirty, then it is stored back into main memory (RAM).
 [14]